-- GPA ≥ 3.3 overall and in all science courses (excluding NEUROSCI 398-0 and NEUROSCI 399-0) through winter quarter of senior year.
+- GPA ≥ 3.3 both overall in all courses and in all courses that count toward the Neuroscience major (including a maximum of two quarters of NEUROSCI 398-0 and NEUROSCI 399-0) through winter quarter of senior year.

 - Completion of ≥ 2 quarters of NEUROSCI 398-0 and NEUROSCI 399-0 by the end of winter quarter senior year.
 One of those quarters should be NEUROSCI 398-0, the Senior Thesis Seminar, taken in winter quarter of senior year.
 NEUROSCI 398-0 will cover the format, composition, and standards for scholarly content of a senior thesis.

 - Submission of a senior thesis by the late April date listed in the Timeline below and meeting all other deadlines set forth in the Timeline as well.